Lunaticol/lunali-wiki/docs/types/entity_actions/lunali_sleep.md

       "type": "lunali:sleep",
       "sleep_during_day": true,
       "sleep_during_night": false,
+      "skip_weather": true,
       "fail_message": "You are not tired.",
       "set_spawnpoint": true
     }
   }
 ```

-This example will cause the player to fall asleep without a bed during the daytime.
+This example will cause the player to fall asleep without a bed during the daytime & skip weather when waking up.
 If the player attempts to sleep at night the message "You are not tired." will appear. also sets the player spawnpoint.